 Designed for maximum flexibility to accommodate busy schedules, the Online Master of Natural Resources (MNR) is a 30-credit hour, virtual degree program that prepares students for careers in environmental sustainability.
-This interdisciplinary program instills the conceptual and critical thinking skills necessary for lifelong learning and career development.
+The hybrid program combines online coursework and participation in an International Field Experience in a rapidly developing region around of world. interdisciplinary program instills the conceptual and critical thinking skills necessary for lifelong learning and career development.
 MNR graduates are prepared to succeed on a truly global stage as natural resource, environmental, and sustainability professionals.

 It is the student’s responsibility to satisfy all university requirements described in the Graduate School Policies and Procedures section of the Graduate Catalog, as well as any additional requirements of the Online MNR.